 When the terms of a financial liability are modified, AASB 9 Financial Instruments requires an entity to perform an assessment to determine whether the modified terms are substantially different from the existing financial liability.
 Where a modification is substantial, it will be accounted for as an extinguishment of the original financial liability and a recognition of a new financial liability.
-Where the modification does not result in extinguishment, the difference between the existing carrying amount of the financial liability and the modified cash flows discounted at the original effective interest rate is recognised in the Consolidated Statement of Comprehensive Income as gain/loss on modification of financial liability.
+Where the modification does not result in extinguishment, the difference between the existing carrying amount of the financial liability and the modified cash flows discounted at the original effective interest rate is recognised in the Statement of Comprehensive Income as gain / loss on modification of financial liability.
 GPT management have assessed the modification of terms requirements within AASB 9 Financial Instruments and have concluded that these will not have a material impact for the Group.

-The following table outlines the cumulative amount of fair value movements that are included in the carrying amount of borrowings in the Consolidated Statement of Financial Position.
+The following table outlines the cumulative amount of fair value movements that are included in the carrying amount of borrowings in the statement of financial position.

-31 Dec 19 \$M 31 Dec 18 \$M
+31 Dec 19 31 Dec 18

+\$M \$M

 Nominal amount 1,715.7 1,221.8

 Unamortised borrowing costs (6.0) (4.3)

 Amortised cost 1,709.7 1,217.5

 Cumulative fair value movements 428.9 267.4

 Carrying amount 2,138.6 1,484.9

 The maturity profile of borrowings as at 31 December 2019 is as follows:

-Total facility ^{1,2,3} \$M Used facility 1 \$M Unused facility ^{2,3} \$M Due within one year 478.5 478.2 0.3 Due between one and five years 2,378.5 850.5 1,528.0 Due after five years 2,221.1 2,121.1 100.0 5,078.1 3,449.8 1,628.3 Cash and cash equivalents 104.2 Total financing resources available at the end of the year 1,732.5 Less: commercial paper 2 (323.5) Less: cash and cash equivalents held for the AFSL (10.0) Total financing resources available at the end of the year 1,399.0
+The maturity profile of borrowings as at 31 December 2019 is as follows.
+Total Used Unused

+facility (1)(2)(3) facility (1) facility (2)(3)

+\$M \$M \$M

+Due within one year 478.5 478.2 0.3

+Due between one and five years 2,378.5 850.5 1,528.0

+Due after five years 2,221.1 2,121.1 100.0

+5,078.1 3,449.8 1,628.3

+Cash and cash equivalents 104.2

+Total financing resources available at the end of the year 1,732.5

+Less: commercial paper (2) (323.5)

+Less: cash and cash equivalents held for the AFSL (10.0)

-- 1 Excluding unamortised establishment costs, fair value and other adjustments and \$10.3 million bank guarantee facilities and its \$2.3 million utilisation.
-This reflects the contractual cashflows payable on maturity of the borrowings taking into account historical exchange rates under cross currency interest rate swaps entered into to hedge the foreign currency borrowings. - 2 GPT's commercial paper program is an uncommitted line with a maturity period of generally three months or less and is classified as current borrowings.
-These drawings are in addition to GPT's committed facilities but may be refinanced by non-current undrawn bank loan facilities and are therefore excluded from available liquidity. - 3 Including \$100 million of forward starting facilities available to GPT.
+- Excluding unamortised establishment costs, fair value and other adjustments and \$10.3 million bank guarantee facilities and its \$2.3 million utilisation.
+This reflects the contractual cashflows payable on maturity of the borrowings taking into account historical exchange rates under cross currency interest rate swaps entered into to hedge the foreign currency borrowings. - GPT's commercial paper program is an uncommitted line with a maturity period of generally three months or less and is classified as current borrowings.
+These drawings are in addition to GPT's committed facilities but may be refinanced by non-current undrawn bank loan facilities and are therefore excluded from available - Including \$100 million of forward starting facilities available to GPT.